FreshRSS/FreshRSS/README.md

 The latest stable release can be found [here](https://github.com/FreshRSS/FreshRSS/releases/latest).
 New versions are released every two to three months.

-If you want a rolling release with the newest features, or want to help testing or developing the next stable version, you can use [the `master` branch](https://github.com/FreshRSS/FreshRSS/tree/master/).
+If you want a rolling release with the newest features, or want to help testing or developing the next stable version, you can use [the `edge` branch](https://github.com/FreshRSS/FreshRSS/tree/edge/).

 # [Installation](https://freshrss.github.io/FreshRSS/en/admins/03_Installation.html)

 ## Automated install

 * [![Docker](https://www.docker.com/sites/default/files/horizontal.png)](./Docker/)
 * [![YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=freshrss)
 * [![Cloudron](https://cloudron.io/img/button.svg)](https://cloudron.io/button.html?app=org.freshrss.cloudronapp)

 ## Manual install

-1. Get FreshRSS with git or [by downloading the archive](https://github.com/FreshRSS/FreshRSS/archive/master.zip)
+1. Get FreshRSS with git or [by downloading the archive](https://github.com/FreshRSS/FreshRSS/archive/latest.zip)
 2. Put the application somewhere on your server (expose only the `./p/` folder to the Web)
 3. Add write access to the `./data/` folder for the webserver user
 4. Access FreshRSS with your browser and follow the installation process